BY-LAWS OF THE

 2.04a Duties: A member must participate in one of the projects or serve as an officer or Board member, subject to eligibility requirements for those positions; to watch over the performance of the officers and the Board of Directors and determine the proper use of funds, and other matters affecting the Corporation’s tax- exempt charitable purpose; and, if there is cause to initiate removal of any Board member; and to demand, with a majority of members, an accounting from the Board for monies accepted, rejected, spent, held or accumulated by the Corporation.

 2.04b.
 Dues: Each member shall promptly pay annual dues to be set by the majority of members.
-The fiscal year of the Corporation shall be the period from January 1 to December 31, unless the Board fixes another period as the fiscal year or establishes a calendar yer.
+The fiscal year of the Corporation shall be the period from January 1 to December 31, unless the Board and Executive Officers fix another period as the fiscal year or establishes a calendar year.

 2.04c.
 Member Rights: Each member who is current in paying any and all dues to the Corporation shall be entitled to vote on any issue.